Resuscitative Endovascular Balloon Occlusion of the Aorta (REBOA) for Hemorrhagic Shock

 • Catheter or guidewire does not pass freely.
 This could indicate injury to the vessel.
 Do not inflate balloon.
 Consider accessing the opposite groin or convert to thoracotomy.

 • Over-inflating the balloon.
-The ER REBOA balloon capacity is 24 ml.
+The ER REBOA-Plus™ balloon capacity is 24 ml.
 Zone 1 may require as little as 8 ml and Zone 3 as little as 2 ml to achieve occlusion.
 Over-inflation may rupture the balloon or injure the aorta.
+The pREBOA-PRO™ catheter comes equipped with an overinflation safety valve to minimize risk of increased balloon pressures (> 1 atm) that could cause vascular injury.

 • Leaving the balloon inflated too long.
-Only 30 minutes of Zone 1 occlusion is advised, and the shorter the better.
+Only 30 - 60 minutes of Zone 1 complete occlusion with the ER REBOA-Plus™ or COBRA-OS® balloon is advised, and the shorter the better.
 Achieve rapid control of bleeding sites with temporizing measures such as clamping to allow the earliest reperfusion; most suturing, ligating, solid organ removal, and vascular shunting may be done after balloon deflation.
-Death secondary to ischemic injury has been reported with longer occlusion times.
+Death secondary to ischemic injury has been reported with longer complete occlusion times.

 • Failure to adequately secure the REBOA catheter after balloon inflation, resulting in migration of the balloon.
 The catheter position must be maintained during and after inflation to avoid distal migration until aortic pressure and pulsatility are restored.